idris-lang/Idris-dev/docs/tutorial/modules.rst

 By default, all names defined in a module are exported for use by other modules.
 However, it is good practice only to export a minimal interface and keep internal details abstract.
-Idris allows functions, types, and classes to be marked as: ``public``, ``abstract`` or ``private``:
+Idris allows functions, types, and interfaces to be marked as: ``public``, ``abstract`` or ``private``:

 -  ``public`` means that both the name and definition are exported.
 For functions, this means that the implementation is exported (which means, for example, it can be used in a dependent type).
 For data types, this means that the type name and the constructors are exported.
-For classes, this means that the class name and method names are exported.
+For interfaces, this means that the interface name and method names are exported.

 -  ``abstract`` means that only the name is exported.
 For functions, this means that the implementation is not exported.
 For data types, this means that the type name is exported but not the constructors.
-   For classes, this means that the class name is exported but not the method names.
+   For interfaces, this means that the interface name is exported but not the method names.

 -  ``private`` means that neither the name nor the definition is